ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

 * Validity range: valid from a certain date(-time), until (exclusive) a certain date(-time).
     Either end of a validity range may be undefined, meaning since/until forever, resp.

-* Human-readable message(s) explaining (both) the outcome(s).

-This has been foreseen but is not yet implemented.
+This has been foreseen but is not yet implemented, as are human-readable message(s) explaining (both) the outcome(s).

 It's desirable that each rule has a single responsibility, and accesses as little data from the DCC and extra external parameters as possible.
-This keeps rules understandable, testable, and individually replacable.
+This keeps rules understandable, testable, and individually replaceable.
-The fit-for-travel determination should be divided into a *set of rules*.
+The full fit-for-travel determination must therefore take the form of a *set of rules*.

 ## Writing rule expressions